Hilarioo/Hatchio/credentials/README.md

 2. SSH username: ssh -i "guest-acc.pem" ubuntu@ec2-18-191-99-183.us-east-2.compute.amazonaws.com
 3. SSH password or key.[Located in Current Folder]
    <br> If a ssh key is used please upload the key to the credentials folder.
-4. Database URL or IP and port used.
+4. Database URL or IP and port used.:(Aaron will do this by tommorow)
    <br><strong> NOTE THIS DOES NOT MEAN YOUR DATABASE NEEDS A PUBLIC FACING PORT.</strong> But knowing the IP and port number will help with SSH tunneling into the database.
 The default port is more than sufficient for this class.
 5. Database username:{myroot}
 6. Database password:{goose10}
-7. Database name (basically the name that contains all your tables): TODO by Feb 8
+7. Database name (basically the name that contains all your tables): (Aaron will do this by tommorow)
 8. Instructions on how to use the above information.
    -project is hosted at http://ec2-18-191-99-183.us-east-2.compute.amazonaws.com:3000 -to ssh into aws server, make sure to have .pem file inside terminal directory